 - Medical research and statistics: Article 6(e) and Article 9(2)(j) - public interest and scientific research purposes

-Any data we hold or pass on to bona fide researchers, except for clinical research studies, will have been anonymised in accordance with the Information Commissioner’s Office Anonymisation Code of Practice.
+Any data we hold or pass on to bona fide researchers for observational research will have been anonymised in accordance with the Information Commissioner’s Office Anonymisation Code of Practice.
 We will hold data indefinitely for the benefit of future research, but studies will normally only hold the data we release to them for twelve months.

 Your data subject rights under the General Data Protection Regulation (GDPR)

-With effect from 25 May 2018, the General Data Protection Regulation comes into force in the UK and this provides for a number of data rights for individuals:
+With effect from 25 May 2018, the General Data Protection Regulation came into force in the UK and this provides for a number of data rights for individuals:

 - the right to be informed about the processing of any data about you (which is what this notice is intended to cover);